"It is a strength and sign of resilience to acknowledge anything that may be interfering with our happiness."

 Licensed Clinical Social Worker · NASW Member · Serving St. Louis since 2005

 Bryan specializes in trauma, PTSD, family systems, and adult mental health.
-With nearly two decades of clinical experience in the St. Louis area, he brings a genuine, strengths-based approach to trauma therapy meeting clients exactly where they are, without judgment or pressure.
-His work integrates trauma-informed care, EMDR principles, and CBT to create personalized healing pathways for each individual.
+With nearly two decades of clinical experience in St. Louis, he brings a genuine, strengths-based approach to trauma therapy meeting clients exactly where they are, without judgment or pressure.
+His work integrates trauma-informed care, EMDR principles, and CBT to create personalized healing pathways.

-Why St. Louis Families Choose Pearlman & Associates
+Why St. Louis Residents Choose Pearlman & Associates for Trauma Therapy

 Credentials